shinonomeiro/Jautocomplete/README.md

 - Support for partial alphabet input not supported as of yet, e.g. "invrtbr" will not yield "invertebrates" as Google does.
 I might add it in the future if I come up with a good implementation, though as the library description suggests, it is more optimized for Japanese input. ご了承ください。
 - The library yields all possible keywords for a given prefix, and the list could be quite long if you gave it a lot of entries and a short prefix to work with.
 As a sample, the demo page from above loads 5000 Japanese keywords (10,000 total if counting the transforms as well that auto-add themselves) plus 2500 English keywords.
 Filtering and/or sorting results is currently left to your discretion (see Todos below).
 - Uppercase alphabet entries and prefixes will be forced to lowercase.
+- This is a library, and as such, no UI or jQuery plugin is provided on this repository.
+The demo is purely, uh, for demonstration purposes.
+You will have to implement the UI yourself if used in the browser.

 ## Todo
 - Support for Node.js / Browserify (through npm) and Bower.